Our book about Valuable Agile Retrospectives has been published!

 - Root causes almost always have to do with people.
 It’s rarely a technical or tool problem, most of the time it has to do with skills, knowledge, or the way the work is done.
 Or with leadership, power, authority, communication, or collaboration.

-Since the 5 times why retrospective is based upon root cause analysis, it helps if the retrospective facilitator understands how that works.
+Since the five times why retrospective is based upon root cause analysis, it helps if the retrospective facilitator understands how that works.
 The blog getting to the root causes of problems explains how to do root cause analysis effectively.
 There are also some practical tools from root cause analysis that facilitators can use for the retrospective, like a root cause analysis process and a root cause analysis checklist.

 The team that wasn’t a team yet (and wasn’t aware of it)